 Transistor is Supergiant Games' second game following the wildly successful and critically acclaimed Bastion.
-Transistor has similar hallmarks as Bastion, what we may now consider the signature features associated with Supergiant games, as Transistor features beautifully hand drawn art, an isometric point of view, wonderful music, and somewhat ARPG (action role-playing game) gameplay.
+Transistor has similar hallmarks as Bastion, what we may now consider the signature features associated with Supergiant games, as Transistor features beautifully hand-drawn art, an isometric point of view, wonderful music, and somewhat ARPG (action role-playing game) gameplay.
 While that may make it sound like Transistor is just Bastion re-skinned, don't believe it for a second.

 Through the use of those terminals, which Red often approaches to read the newest headlines and particular news of the moment, we get a good sense of what is going on in the world, as well as insight into who Red is.
 As mentioned before, Red cannot speak.
-But, in those terminals, Red can comment on a particular news story and it is through her typing out that comment we get to learn more about her.
-Several times she will type out what she really thinks to only delete it and put down a more politically correct or mild answer.
-At some point she uses it to communicate with her sword as well.
+But, in those terminals, Red can comment on a particular news story, and it is through her typing out that comment we get to learn more about her.
+Several times she will type out what she really thinks only to delete it and put down a more politically correct or mild answer.
+At some point, she uses it to communicate with her sword as well.

 The story may be overwhelming at times, forcing you to stop and think several times to try and figure out exactly what is going on.
-In some ways it can be confusing, but it is always leaves you with just enough curiosity and wonder to try and figure it all out.
+In some ways, it can be confusing, but it always leaves you with just enough curiosity and wonder to try and figure it all out.

 Interestingly, the combat and the story are strongly linked together.
 Each ability the Transistor contains is linked to what can best be described as a digital signature (digital soul?) of a person that the sword has "absorbed" or "downloaded."
-Every character has their own contained story that is slowly revealed as you use the abilities in different ways, which both sheds more light on the overall story as well as give information on how Cloudbank functioned.
+Every character has their own contained story that is slowly revealed as you use the abilities in different ways, which both sheds more light on the overall story as well as gives information on how Cloudbank functioned.

-Transistor's combat as a surprising amount of depth contained in a $20 game that takes 6-8 hours to complete.
+Transistor's combat has a surprising amount of depth contained in a $20 game that takes 6-8 hours to complete.
 Red, through Transistor, has 16 unique abilities, each of which has three separate functions.
 At any one time, Red can have four active abilities of the 16, as well as 4 passive abilities.
 The four active abilities can be modified by the remaining abilities, which Transistor calls "upgrades," to change how the active ability works, increase its damage, cause the ability to ricochet off other enemies, and a host of other things.
 Each active ability can be modified by two of the other abilities.

 Turn() is the strategic element to Transistor's combat.
 When you activate Turn(), Red enters a planning mode where you can map out her movements and sequence of abilities.
 Turn() is limited, however, by the bar at the top of the screen, which will be taken up by Red moving around and setting up an ability - each ability taking up a different amount of the bar.
-During Turn(), Red can set up many different combination of abilities, some of which will get a bonus when used with another to do more damage.
+During Turn(), Red can set up many different combinations of abilities, some of which will get a bonus when used with another to do more damage.

-Most abilities will do more damage when behind an enemy as well, known as a backstab, which plays into the strategy of Turn() as well.
+Most abilities will do more damage when behind an enemy as well, known as backstabbing, which plays into the strategy of Turn() as well.
 After using Turn(), you have to wait for the bar to refill before you can use most of your abilities again as well as go back into Turn() mode.
-Certain abilities lend themselves better to Turn() and some are better suited for when you are just running around killing things as you don't have to use Turn() if you do not want to, but it is almost always smarter to use it than not to, but you have to be careful even then because you are vulnerable after you leave Turn() mode.
+Certain abilities lend themselves better to Turn(), and some are better suited for when you are just running around killing things as you don't have to use Turn() if you do not want to, but it is almost always smarter to use it than not to, but you have to be careful even then because you are vulnerable after you leave Turn() mode.